ChainSafe/gossamer/pkg/scale/README.md

 ### Result

-To be implemented and documented.
+> TODO: To be implemented and documented.

 ## Usage